Enroll in the ALS Care Locator

 - Their co-pay for each medication will be based on the order they are submitted for payment up to their Part D out-of-pocket maximum

-- After patients reach the co-pay maximum, they won't face any additional out-of-pocket cost for their medications
+- After patients reach the out-of-pocket maximum, they won't face any additional out-of-pocket cost for their medications

 If your patients have any questions about coverage or out-of-pocket costs, they should contact their health insurance representative or visit Medicare.gov.